List of characters in mythology novels by Rick Riordan: Zoë Nightshade

-Zoë Nightshade was the daughter of Atlas and Pleione, and was introduced as one of Artemis’ huntresses, appearing in The Titan's Curse.
-She was described as looking around 14 years of age, although it was later revealed that she was well over 2000 years old and a former Hesperid.
+Zoë Nightshade was the daughter of Atlas and Pleione.
+She was introduced as one of Artemis' huntresses, appearing in The Titan's Curse.
+She was described as looking around 14 years of age, although it was later revealed that she was well over 20,000 years old and a former Hesperid.

-Zoë is described by Percy as being tall, graceful and gorgeously beautiful with brown eyes, a slightly upturned nose, long dark hair braided with a silver circlet on the top, and copper-colored skin.
-She was said to have the same cold look in her eyes when she got angry, as her father, the Titan Atlas.
+Zoë is described as tall, graceful and gorgeously beautiful with brown eyes, a slightly upturned nose, copper-colored skin, and long dark hair braided with a silver circlet on the top.
+When angry, she is said to have the same cold look in her eyes as her father, the Titan Atlas.

-In her early life, Zoë helps Hercules complete his quest on stealing the golden apple.
-After her sisters had found out about what she had done, they exiled her.
-This pained Zoë, knowing that the Hesperides were her only family.
-Ultimately, Hercules never gave Zoë any credit and eventually abandoned her causing her to hold a grudge against male Heroes.
+In her early life, Zoë helped Hercules complete his quest to steal the golden apple.
+Her sister Hesperides exiled her for this, causing her great pain because they were her only family.
+Ultimately, Hercules never gave Zoë any credit and eventually abandoned her.
+As a result, she holds a grudge against male Heroes.

-After her incident involving Hercules, Zoë joined the Hunters of Artemis.
-Zoë eventually rises to become Artemis' loyal lieutenant for over 2000 years.

-Throughout the book, Zoë talks in Early Modern, or Shakespearean, English.
-She also was said to speak in an old, strange accent.
+After the Hesperides rejected her, Zoë joined the Hunters of Artemis, eventually rising to become Artemis' loyal lieutenant for over 2,000 years.
+Throughout the book, Zoë talks in Early Modern English.
+She also is said to speak in an old, strange accent.

-Zoë shows particular interest and love for the stars.
-After her death, caused by Ladon attacking her and Atlas’ final blow, she is turned into a constellation by the goddess Artemis.
+Zoë shows particular interest in and love for the stars.
+The goddess Artemis transforms Zoë into a constellation upon her death.

 In the TV series, she is portrayed by Saara Chaudry.